 Restart the PC:

 Many times, just by turning the computer OFF and ON would work out without having to undergo a long process for solving the issue.
 There is no magic in this, when you just turn OFF your PC, it will clear off the temporary memory of your computer and turning it ON, the windows will again start from the scratch.

 Just a reset button is enough to restart your PC when your windows updates get stuck in the background.
-But when the updates are hanged when the OS is loading, then you should definitely hold on the power button and do a hard power on.
+But when the updates are hanged when the OS is loading, then you should definitely hold the power button and do a hard power on.
 Doing this can hopefully solve your problem and makes the windows updates install normally.

 Sometimes, you may see the message that you are not supposed to restart your PC on the screen.
 But your Windows installation is really stuck you have no other way except doing this.
 Depending on the version of the OS and in which device you are using, restarting differs.
 In laptop or tablet, you must remove the battery to solve the issue.

-If you are taken to sign-in screen after restarting the PC that runs of Windows 7 or 10 then you have to click the power icon which is given on the bottom right side and select the option “Update and Restart” if it is present.
+If you are taken to sign-in screen after restarting the PC that runs on Windows 7 or 10 then you have to click the power icon which is given on the bottom right side and select the option “Update and Restart” if it is present.
 But, after the restart if you are taken to the Startup Settings or Advanced Boot Options, you have to select the Safe Mode and follow the process given here in the “Open Windows in Safe Mode” section.